fermyon/summer-of-spin/README.md

 ## Challenges

-Challenges will be added here weekly on Mondays, with the challenge starting on July 29th.
+Challenges will be added here weekly on Mondays, with the first challenge starting on July 29th.
 A walkthrough video will also be released after each challenge week.

 ## **Pre-Requisites**